How to apply for a Tier 4 visa within the UK

 - 30 points by supplying a Confirmation of Acceptance for Studies (CAS) from a licensed sponsor (i.e. the University of Sussex)

-- 10 points if you can show you have enough money (£1015 per month up to a maximum of £9135) to pay for your course fees and living expenses for up to nine months.
+- 10 points if you can show you have enough money to pay for your tuition fees and maintenance/living expenses (£1015 per month up to a maximum of nine months, £9135).

 - Applying if you have Tier 4 (General) leave